 We are not trying to scare you, we just want to help you.
 A lot of problems have come up because of the coronavirus and you are most likely questioning where it may leave you financially.
 Here is what we are going to talk about in this article:

 Here at Durhamoneyman, everything is exactly the same.
-We still have Mortgage Advisors in Durham waiting to take your phone call from 8am-10pm, 7 days a week.
+We still have Mortgage Advisors in Durham waiting to take your phone call 7 days a week.
 Give us a call and receive a free initial mortgage consultation.
 Our excellent service isn’t changing.

 We are still continuing at the same pace we always do working hard to deliver you fast and friendly Mortgage Advice in Durham.
 We are determined to keep everything the same as it was prior to the outbreak.